Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 970, in theory, should be a lot faster than the Radeon R9 380 2G in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 970 should be 23% quicker than the Radeon R9 380 2G overall, due to its higher data rate. (explain)

-Texel RateThe GeForce GTX 970 will be just a bit (about 1%) better at texture filtering than the Radeon R9 380 2G. (explain)
+Texel RateThe GeForce GTX 970 should be a little bit (more or less 1%) faster with regards to texture filtering than the Radeon R9 380 2G. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 970 is the winner, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 970 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison